ReflectsLight/quran-json/README.md

 #### Portuguese

 * [src/json/pt/](src/json/pt/)

+The Portuguese translation was obtained from the website https://al-quran.cc.

 Each JSON file represents a chapter, or surah - as a Portuguese translation.
 For example, [src/pt/1.json](src/json/pt/1.json) contains Al-Fatihah.